BackwoodsBoomtree/MCD43C4_VIs/README.md

 # MCD43 Vegetation Indices

+This code is originally designed to work with [MCD43C4 v006](https://lpdaac.usgs.gov/products/mcd43c4v006/) surface reflectance data, which has a daily temporal resolution.
+However, it can be adapted and changed slightly to work with other MODIS products.
+The code currently supports the calculation of EVI, NDVI, NIRv, and LSWI, and can also be used to grid Red and NIR bands.

+## Parallel processing

+The calculation and gridding routine uses the parallel package in R, but Windows does not support the parallelization.
+If running locally, then run these codes in WSL 2 Ubuntu after setting up an R environment.

+## Workflow

 These codes can achieve the following:

 * Calculate Vegetation Indices NDVI, EVI, NIRv, and LSWI, and also Red and NIR bands, and save files in original spatio-temporal resolution (MODIS_HDF_to_TIFF_VIs.R)